puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 can scroll in tmux by first hitting control-b, then [ (left bracket).
 You will then be able to use the arrow keys to scroll.
 Press q to exit scrolling.

+### Running the VM in VirtualBox, I encounter a series of "Rejecting I/O input from offline devices"

+Unfortunately we haven't been able to consistently reproduce this error to test fixes or workarounds.
+You may try reducing the VM's processors to 1 and disabling the "I/O APIC" option in the system section of the settings menu.

 ### Still need help?

 If your puppet runs still fail after trying the steps above, feel free to contact us at